pulumi/docs/content/docs/guides/crosswalk/aws/autoscaling.md

    more) details.
 With "PercentChangeInCapacity", you can also specify the minimum number of instances to scale using the `minAdjustmentMagnitude` parameter.

-For more extensive information about step scaling, please see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling]( https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html).
+For more extensive information about step scaling, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling]( https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-scaling-simple-step.html).

 ## Additional Auto Scaling Resources

-For more information about Amazon Auto Scaling, please see the following:
+For more information about Amazon Auto Scaling, see the following:

 * [Amazon Auto Scaling homepage](https://aws.amazon.com/autoscaling/)